bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 To condense it down to a single concept, scope is function-based while context is object-based.

 #### In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
-Context is always the value of the `this` keyword which is a reference to the object that “owns” the currently executing code.
+Context is always the value of the `this` keyword which is a reference to the object that "owns" the currently executing code.

 ### Variable Scope